Table of Contents_

+The best Keurig coffee maker is very popular.
 Looking for a great single-use Keurig coffeemaker for your home or office?
 If you don’t mind investing in pods, then most people would suggest a Keurig model.
+You can also check out the best coffee pods to learn more.
 The problem, in our opinion, is deciding between the Keurig K50 vs. K55.

-These two are the most popular, best-selling Keurig models; the K50 and the K55 “Classic”.
+These two types of coffee makers are the most popular, best-selling Keurig models; the K50 and the K55 “Classic”.
 These two models have a lot of similarities, but what are the important differences?
 Let’s take a look at several key comparisons to help you make up your mind and learn more about these Keurig Models.
+With your breakfast covered, you’ll just need the best pasta maker for the perfect lunch.

 They both offer auto-on controls, high altitude settings, and compatibility with the same coffee pods (K-Cups are preferred, but unlicensed versions of K-Cups will also fit these machines).
 Both prep and pour a cup of coffee in about the same amount of time, and neither natively makes stronger coffee than the other.